 Step 3: Send court summons

-The landlord will then provide a filing fee of $234 and three copies of the Complaint and Summons (available through the county court): one for the court clerk, one for their personal records, and one for the sheriff to serve on the tenant.
+The landlord will then provide a filing fee of $234 and three copies of the Complaint and Summons (available through the county court): one for the court clerk, one for their records, and one for the sheriff to serve on the tenant.

 In Illinois, electronic filing is the standard method of filing for civil cases.
 Unless the landlord has received an exemption to file in person, these forms must be e-filed.
 Forms may be e-filed at the courthouse for anyone who doesn’t have access to a computer.